Dysarthria in Adults

 Medical/Surgical Intervention

-SLPs may refer the individual to a medical specialist to assess the appropriateness of, or need for, medical interventions.
+SLPs may refer the individual to a medical specialist to assess the need for medical interventions.
+Medical or surgical interventions may be used in combination with behavioral interventions, as needed.

 These interventions can include, for example,